 The following tweeters are suitable for the conversion

-With a jigsaw, cordless screwdriver, router and the following step-by-step instructions, building the adapter plate yourself shouldn't be a problem.
+With a jigsaw, cordless screwdriver, router and the following step-by-step instructions, building the adapter plate yourself should not cause any problems.
 It doesn't even have to be measured 🙂 Let's go ...

 - Size check: Outer diameter 120mm

-- Stick on a 9mm strong piece of MPX / MDF / screen printing plate (spray glue / glue stick ...)
+- Glue on a 9mm thick piece of MPX / MDF / screen printing plate (spray glue / glue stick ...)